 - Kirk Thornton replaced Steve Kramer briefly as Jiroshin at the end of Reload; Kramer would return for his remaining appearances in Gunlock.

 - A rather odd case of this would be young Sanzo/Koryuu.
-He was voiced by Mona Marshall in some early filler episodes, but later during the God arc the voice is done by Mela Lee (who primarily voiced Yaone).
-Instead, Marshall is now voicing the titular God as a child, meaning that she is basically talking the child version of a character she had previously recorded for in the same season.
+He was voiced by Mona Marshall in some early filler episodes, but later during the God arc, the voice is done by Mela Lee (who primarily voiced Yaone).
+Instead, Marshall is now voicing the titular God as a child, meaning that she is basically talking to the child version of a character she had previously recorded for in the same season.
 Confusing, right?
 It comes full circle in Gunlock where Marshall is back to voicing young Sanzo.
 All in all a rather strange choice since Lee could have just as easily voiced young God instead.

 - In the Gaiden OVA, while Sentai Filmworks was able to regain all of the original four leads, all secondary characters were recast, most likely due to them either retiring/being unavailable.
 Karen Coffer was replaced with Shelley Calene-Black as the Merciful Goddess (she'd previously voiced Yaone, who didn't make an appearance in the OVA anyway).
 It continued with Leraldo Anzaldua replacing Jason Konopisos as Gojun, John Swasey (Zenon) replacing Ben Pronsky as Li Toten as well as Todd Waite as Jiroshin, and Clint Beckham replacing Tony Oller as Nataku (the last of these being justified since the original actor had long since gone through puberty).
 The Japanese version also had this, with Hiroki Tochi replacing Kazuhiro Yamaji as Gojun and Minoru Inaba replacing Tsutomu Isobe as Toten